-2.2 Nonlinear BSS and ICA

-An obvious extension to the linear mixing model (1) has the form with a nonlinear function $F : \mathbb{R}^N \to \mathbb{R}^M$ that maps N-dimensional source vectors $\mathbf{s}(t)$ onto M-dimensional signal vectors $\mathbf{x}(t)$.
-The components $x_i(t)$ of the observable are a nonlinear mixture of the sources and like in the linear case source signal components $s_i(t)$ are assumed to be mutually statistically independent.
-Extracting the source signal is only possible if F is an invertible function on the range of $\mathbf{s}(t)$, which we will assume from now on.
+2.2 Nonlinear BSS and ICA.
+An obvious extension to the linear mixing model 2.1 has the form with a nonlinear function $F : \mathbb{R}^N \to \mathbb{R}^M$ that maps N-dimensional source vectors $\mathbf{s}(t)$ onto M-dimensional signal vectors $\mathbf{x}(t)$ .
+The components $x_i(t)$ of the observable are a nonlinear mixture of the sources and, as in the linear case, source signal components $s_i(t)$ are assumed to be mutually statistically independent.
+Extracting the source signal is possible only if F is an invertible function on the range of $\mathbf{s}(t)$ , which we will assume from now on.

-$$\mathbf{x}(t) = F\left(\mathbf{s}(t)\right),\tag{6}$$
+$$\mathbf{x}(t) = F(\mathbf{s}(t)),\tag{2.6}$$

-The equivalence of BSS and ICA in the linear case does not hold in general for a nonlinear function F [Hyvärinen and Pajunen, 1999; Jutten and Karhunen, 2003].
-For example, given statistically independent components $u_1(t)$ and

-$u_2(t)$, any nonlinear functions $h_1(u_1)$ and $h_2(u_2)$ also lead to components that are statistically independent.
-Also a nonlinear mixture of $u_1(t)$ and $u_2(t)$ can still have statistically independent components [Jutten and Karhunen, 2003].
-Thus in the nonlinear BSS problem independence is not sufficient to recover the original source signal and additional assumptions about the mapping F or the source signal are needed to sufficiently constrain the optimization problem.
+The equivalence of BSS and ICA in the linear case does not hold in general for a nonlinear function F (Hyvärinen & Pajunen, 1999; Jutten & Karhunen, 2003).
+For example, given statistically independent components $u_1(t)$ and $u_2(t)$ , any nonlinear functions $h_1(u_1)$ and $h_2(u_2)$ also lead to components that are statistically independent.
+Also, a nonlinear mixture of $u_1(t)$ and $u_2(t)$ can still have statistically independent components (Jutten & Karhunen, 2003).
+Thus, in the nonlinear BSS problem, independence is not sufficient to recover the original source signal, and additional assumptions about the mapping F or the source signal are needed to sufficiently constrain the optimization problem.
 We list some of the known methods:

-- Constraints on the mapping F: - F is a smooth mapping [Hyvärinen and Pajunen, 1999; Almeida, 2004]; - F is a post nonlinear (PNL) mapping [Taleb and Jutten, 1997; Yang et al., 1998; Taleb and Jutten, 1999; Taleb, 2002; Ziehe et al., 2003]. - Prior information about the source signal components: - source signal components are bounded [Babaie-Zadeh et al., 2002]; - source signal components have time-delayed auto-correlations (referred to as temporal correlations) [Hosseini and Jutten, 2003]; - source signal components are those that exhibit a characteristic time structure (power spectra are pairwise different) [Harmeling et al., 2003].
+- Constraints on the mapping F : - -F is a smooth mapping (Hyvärinen & Pajunen, 1999; Almeida, 2004) -F is a postnonlinear (PNL) mapping (Taleb & Jutten, 1997, 1999; Yang, Amari & Cichocki, 1998; Taleb, 2002; Ziehe, Kawanabe, Harmeling, & Müller, 2003). - Prior information about the source signal components: - -Source signal components are bounded (Babaie-Zadeh, Jutten, & Nayebi, 2002) - -Source signal components have time-delayed autocorrelations (referred to as temporal correlations) (Hosseini & Jutten, 2003) - -Source signal components are those that exhibit a characteristic time structure (power spectra are pairwise different) (Harmeling, Ziehe, Kawanabe, & Müller, 2003)

-2.3 A new approach

-In our approach we do not make any specific assumption about the mapping F, although the function space available for unmixing will be finite-dimensional in the algorithm, which imposes some limitations on F. Since we employ an ICA method based on time-delayed cross-correlations we make the implicit assumption that the sources have significantly different temporal structure (power spectra are pairwise different) [cf. Harmeling et al., 2003].
-We also assume that the sampling rate is high enough, so that the input signal can be treated as if it were continuous and the time derivative is well approximated by the difference of two successive time points.
+2.3 A New Approach.
+In our approach, we do not make any specific assumption about the mapping F, although the function space available for unmixing will be finite-dimensional in the algorithm, which imposes some limitations on F. Since we employ an ICA method based on time-delayed cross-correlations, we make the implicit assumption that the sources have significantly different temporal structure (power spectra are pairwise different) (cf. Harmeling et al., 2003).
+We also assume that the sampling rate is high enough that the input signal can be treated as if it were continuous and the time derivative is well approximated by the difference of two successive time points.